Delimitation of the obligation to declare in personal income tax

-The following 3## taxpayers are required to submit the declaration for Personal Income Tax ##3##the 2020 financial year:
+The following ## taxpayers ##4# are required to submit the declaration for Personal Income Tax ## for the 2021 financial year. ##4##:

 a.
-Taxpayers who have obtained income in the year greater than the amounts indicated below for each class or source.
+Those who have obtained income in the year greater than the amounts indicated below for each class or source.

 c.
-Taxpayers not required to declare due to the amount and nature or source of the income obtained in the year, who request the refund derived from the regulations of IRPF which, if applicable, corresponds to (among other cases due to due to withholdings and payments on account borne or due to deductions for maternity, large family or dependent persons with disabilities).
+Those not required to declare due to the amount and nature or source of the income obtained in the year, who request refund derived from the IRPF regulations that, if applicable, correspond to them (among other cases due to withholdings and payments on account borne or due to deductions for maternity, large families or dependents with disabilities).